nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### 4.3.2 Mapping between UI index(task ID) and absolute index
 As you may have noticed, task IDs in the UI all begin with "T/F/C".
-It is a design decison made to improve the usability of commands.
+It is a design decision made to improve the usability of commands.
 Originally, all tasks shared a same set of index and there were "hops" between to adjacent tasks.
-For example, two adjacent tasks in the list **Future** may have indexes of "1" and "5" respectively beacuse task "2", "3" and "4" are in **Today**, which did not seem to be intuitive.
+For example, two adjacent tasks in the list **Future** may have indexes of "1" and "5" respectively because task "2", "3" and "4" are in **Today**, which did not seem to be intuitive.

 Thus, we decided to adopt the current numbering scheme while hoping to retain the original implementation based on absolute index.
 That is where the index mapping came from.
 We used a HashMap in ModelManager to store the mapping from relative to absolute index.
 Every time after splitting the task list, `assignUiIndex()` is called to refresh the task ID.